Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

-We fine-tuned OpenLLaMA-3B using LoRA~\cite{hu2021lora} for parameter-efficient training.
-The model uses layer 13 as the memory layer for storing historical context, while layers [14, 18, 22, 26] are augmented with retrieval mechanisms.
-ERMAR employs a memory capacity of 32,768 key-value pairs with BGE-M3 embeddings for semantic similarity computation.
-Complete training hyperparameters and configuration details are provided in Appendix\ref{sec:appendix}.
+We fine-tuned OpenLLaMA-3B, a pre-trained LLM with rotational position encoding~\cite{su2024roformer}, using LoRA~\cite{hu2021lora} for parameter-efficient adaptation.
+The model consists of $L=26$ transformer layers, $H=32$ attention heads, and a hidden dimension of $d=100$.
+The 13th layer serves as the memory layer where historical context is stored, while layers [14, 18, 22, 26] are augmented with retrieval mechanisms to access stored memories.
+ERMAR employs a memory capacity of 32,768 key–value pairs and utilizes BGE-M3 embeddings for semantic similarity computation.
+Complete training hyperparameters and configuration details are provided in Appendix~\ref{sec:train_config}.